Thursday, February 6, 2025 • Welcome to the 💯 Nonsense-Free Zone!

 It’s safe to ignore this notice and proceed to the interface when using your local device.

 Different browsers have slightly different warnings and ways to bypass them, but they all require clicking a few extra times.
-Pay attention, and you'll find out.
+Pay close attention, and you’ll find out the way to proceed.

 2. Change the router admin password